zhaoshenzhai/mathwiki/Notes/tarski-vaught_test.md

 ## Classes

 The above model-theoretic result is formulated within $\mathsf{ZFC}$; in particular, structures are sets.
 In set theory, one needs a version of the Tarski-Vaught test where $M\subeq N$ are classes.
-However, one can only prove this in a restricted case: namely, instead of characterizing when $N\esubeq M$, we can only ensure that $N$ and $M$ agree on the truth of finitely-many $L_\mathrm{set}$-formulas.
-Also, note that this is a meta-theoretic statement.

 \begin{theorem}[Tarski-Vaught Test for classes]